Rate limits

 }

-Back off and retry — exponential backoff with jitter is the standard safe pattern.
+Back off and retry — exponential backoff with jitter is the standard safe pattern (1s → 2s → 4s → 8s, capped).
 If you regularly hit the limit, talk to support about a higher tier rather than retrying tighter.

 Headroom advice

-• Cache tokens.
-A token request is a separate flow with its own (separate) limit at the auth layer; don't burn it issuing a token per call.
+• Cache OAuth tokens.
+A token request is a separate flow with its own quota at the auth layer; don't burn it minting a token per call.

 Higher tiers

 Volumes above 60 rpm are routine for high-throughput sellers.
-Email [email protected] with your expected traffic profile and we'll lift the limit per client; the change is config-only on our side.
+Email [email protected] with your expected traffic profile and we'll lift the limit per client.
+The change is configuration-only on our side — no code change for you.